abe-winter/abe-winter.github.io/about.md

 Greetings & welcome.

-## This blog
+## Me / this blog

-Doesn't exactly have a theme, but I think it's about broken engineering management + the ever-unfolding 'information economy' (a term I cannot fully define).
+Mostly I'm trying to read more and the writing I do here gives me an excuse.

+I'm also helping midsized web companies build backend stacks under load, and also building a SaaS to help companies promote fairly.
+(If you want to talk about / try that product, I'd love to hear from you).

+If you love or hate something that I've written here, let me know on twitter or email (scroll down).
+Ideally all fan mail will include a book or article recommendation.

 ## My consultancy

-If the content here hasn't turned you off, you should hire me!
+You should hire me!
 I'm a scaling consultant which means that:

 * if your app or website backend is failing with traffic
 * or you need to lower your cloud bill
-* or your developer processes are slowing down development
+* or your systems are slowing down your developers

 I can probably help.
 Hit me up, it's awinter.public@gmail.com.